CDrummond/music-similarity/docs/OtherConfig.md

 ```

 * `essentia.enabled` should be set to true if Essentia is to be used for
-filtering.
-This defaults to true.
+filtering, or similairty.
+This defaults to true if when analysing if the
+extractor is found, and to true for API if files have been analysed with
+Essentia.
 * `essentia.extractor` should contain the path to the Essentia extractor - path
 is relative to `music-similarity.py` Only required if analyising tracks.
 By
 default music-similarity will attempt to set this automatically.